 - Jaundice (yellow skin)

-- Pain in the region of the liver, right upper quadrant, right below the right rib cage.
+- Pain in the right upper quadrant of the liver, right below the right rib cage

 - Enlarged liver

 - Knowledge of a local outbreak

 How do you prevent the spread of this virus?